 Ardagh Group traces its origins back to 1932 in Dublin, Ireland, when the Irish Glass Bottle Company was founded and listed on the Irish Stock Exchange.
-Ardagh Group operated a single glass plant in Dublin, largely serving the domestic beverage and food customer base until 1998, when Yeoman International, led by the current Chairman and Chief Executive Officer of Ardagh Group and major shareholder, Paul Coulson, took an initial stake in Ardagh Group, becoming Chairman later that year.
+Ardagh Group operated a single glass plant in Dublin, largely serving the domestic beverage and food customer base until 1998, when Yeoman International, led by Paul Coulson, the major shareholder and a director of Ardagh Group, took an initial stake in Ardagh Group.

-Since 1999, Ardagh Group has played a major role in the consolidation of the global metal and glass packaging industries, completing 23 acquisitions and significantly increasing our scope, scale, and geographic presence.
+Since 1999, Ardagh Group has played a major role in the consolidation of the global metal and glass packaging industries, completing 24 acquisitions and significantly increasing its scope, scale, and geographic presence.

-AMPSA was incorporated under the laws of the Grand Duchy of Luxembourg on January 20, 2021 as a public limited liability company (société anonyme) having its registered office at 56, rue Charles Martel, L-2134 Luxembourg, Luxembourg and registered with the Luxembourg Register of Commerce and Companies (Registre de Commerce et des Sociétés de Luxembourg) under number B 251465.
-We currently operate 24 production facilities globally, located in Europe (twelve), North America (nine) and Brazil (three).
+AMPSA was incorporated under the laws of Luxembourg on January 20, 2021 as a public limited liability company (société anonyme) having its registered office at 56, rue Charles Martel, L-2134 Luxembourg, Luxembourg and registered with the Luxembourg Register of Commerce and Companies (Registre de Commerce et des Sociétés de Luxembourg) under number B 251465.
+As at December 31, 2023, we operated 24 production facilities globally, located in Europe (twelve), North America (nine) and Brazil (three).
 These comprise 19 facilities producing beverage cans, four facilities producing can ends and one facility producing both cans and ends.
 The history and development of our production facility footprint has been as follows: